timcowlishaw/enxaneta/documentation/working_notes/03_a-card-class.md

 print(card.querent_notes)
 ```

-(Could be useul to think about the inclusion/implementation of a possible `shadow_archetype` attribute?)
+(Could be useul to think, here, about the inclusion/implementation of a possible `shadow_archetype` attribute?)

 ## Desmuntar